manyamehta07/netflix-data-/README.md

 Dataset:
 Used data from Kaggle : https://www.kaggle.com/datasets/shivamb/netflix-shows

+Results:
+Various graph results have been attached that support the insight

 Conclusion
 This analysis has helped in generating great insights about netflix shows and figuring out the data negarding various shows